 Prior to the commencement of the NES (on 1 January 2010) there was no general legal requirement that an employer pay a redundancy payment.
 An employer was only required to make such a payment if a specific obligation existed, usually in an award, collective agreement or contract.
 If an employee did not have a right to a redundancy severance payment before 1 January 2010, only their service after 1 January 2010 is taken into account.
 Small businesses do not have to pay redundancy pay (see ss 121, 123 FW Act).
 A small business is one that employs fewer than 15 employees.

 Employers sometimes seek to include clauses in the contract to protect trade secrets, and to limit the use by an employee of skills and knowledge acquired during the period of employment.
-The enforceability of such clauses depend on the terms and the circumstances of employment.
+The enforceability of such clauses depends on the terms and the circumstances of employment.

 During the employment, the employee has a duty of fidelity and good faith to the employer and the employee would likely breach that duty if they provided vital trade secrets to a competitor, or carried on a business competing with their employer.